5argon/resource-script/README.md

 It may seems strange at first to use code as a resource.
 This section describes some advantages I found.

-If you go read the [definition and motivation of JSON](https://www.json.org/), this Resource Script is following the same pattern except you replace JavaScript subset thing with TypeScript.
+If you go read the [definition and motivation of JSON](https://www.json.org/), this Resource Script is following the same pattern (is based on a programming language) except you replace JavaScript subset thing with TypeScript.

 Unlike JSON, Resource Script is actually a valid TypeScript code (though there is no reason to use it as a code).
 But unlike an actual code, **language elements are used literally as a part of string resource**.
 Compared with JSON, it is more difficult for machine to parse (as evidence by the work of TypeScript team over the years) but easier for human to write with all the toolings already available.
 Luckily the work has already been done in `typescript` package and I just simply use it as a parser.

 The object keys acts as the string resource's hierarchical keys.
 The arrow function parameter names and type notations which used to not really exist in real TypeScript, here they are interpreted meaningfully by the parser.
 Limitations of what is allowed as a defined name in TypeScript also applies as a side effect.